top of page

 And lastly, it's a beautiful, it's an intuitive law, it appeals to our sense of what the foundation of an ethical system should sound like.
 It is intuitive, it does sound like it makes sense.
 And this is basically what scientists are looking for in physics.
 They're looking for an analog, something where we can have a theory of everything that meets all these criteria.

-I would just add to that idea that "Do to your neighbor as you want unto yourself" is a very popular law that's known throughout many cultures over ancient periods of time.
+We would just add to that idea that "Do to your neighbor as you want unto yourself" is a very popular law that's known throughout many cultures over ancient periods of time.
 And the reason why it's been accepted for so long is because it meets these criteria.
 It is a foundational law to ethics.
 And it's viewed as such by all these cultures for such a long period of time because it has these characteristics of what a foundational law of ethics should really be.

 The Problem with the Two Theories that Explain the Constants